The public PHP API enables you to interact with Ibexa DXP's Repository and content model from your PHP code.

 Content enables you to retrieve Fields, Content Type, or previous versions.

-The Public API value objects should not be serialized.
+The public PHP API value objects should not be serialized.

 Serialization of value objects, for example,